Why do women gain weight around the time of the menopause?

 Postmenopausal women have increased central abdominal fat and resultant higher waist circumference.
-This may correlate to an increased cardiovascular disease risk and dyslipidaemias.2
+This may correlate to an increased cardiovascular disease risk and dyslipidaemia.2

 Factors affecting midlife weight gain

 Weight gain does occur at midlife, but is a result of age and environmental factors rather than the menopause per se.1,2 A decrease in physical activity is also reported in some menopausal women.
-Reduction of lean tissue mass and loss of increase energy expenditure during the luteal phase can also result in a decrease in the resting metabolic rate.
+Reduction of lean tissue mass can also result in a decrease in the resting metabolic rate.
 In addition, dietary habits might also change during menopause.
 These factors result in positive energy balance and weight gain around the time of the menopause.3